New York City Attorneys Guide Clients Through the Naturalization Process

 Established immigration law firm helps individuals obtain U.S. citizenship

 Becoming a naturalized citizen of the United States is a difficult yet rewarding process.
 In our nation of immigrants, there are many paths to eligibility, and each comes with its own requirements.
-At Pollack, Pollack, Isaac & DeCicco, LLP, our New York immigration and naturalization lawyers have decades of experience helping people navigate the challenges of becoming a naturalized citizen.
+At Pollack, Pollack, Isaac & DeCicco, LLP, our New York City naturalization lawyers have decades of experience helping people navigate the challenges of becoming a naturalized citizen.
 Our knowledge of immigration law helps you at every phase of the journey, from the initial filings through the background check and civics test, until you are sworn in as a United States citizen.

 Skillful attorneys assist green-card holders, spouses and service members

 Among the advantages of gaining U.S. citizenship is the fact that naturalized citizens can sponsor spouses for citizenship and may confer citizenship to their minor children.
 There are a number of different paths to naturalization, including:

 - Permanent residency — Any immigrant who has made a home in the United States for five years or more without leaving the country for more than six months at a time may apply for naturalization.
 Most applicants fall into this category.
 With your N-400 application, a copy of both sides of your green card must be provided.

 - Spousal citizenship — If you have been married to and living with a U.S. citizen for at least three years, you can apply for citizenship.
 Your spouse must have been a citizen for at least three years.
 To avoid unnecessary problems, you have to include proof of your marriage and documents demonstrating that any earlier marriage has been ended legally.